ipluchino/BLDR-Technical-Task/README.md

   - name (required): The name of the item.
   - description (optional): A description of the item.
   - pricePerDay (required): The price to rent the item per day.
+      - Must be a postive number.
   - rentalPeriods (optional): A JSON object with an array containing pre-defined rental periods.
 This parameter is used if the item has already been rented out for the future before being listed.
-The format can be seen in the example below.
+      - The format must follow the format in the example below.
+      - Individual rental period startDates and endDates must be valid dates in the format MM-DD-YYYY, and startDates cannot be after endDates.
 - Example: POST localhost:3000/list?name=Drone&description=A drone with a 4K camera.&pricePerDay=209.99&rentalPeriods={"rentalPeriods":[{"startDate":"02-02-2025","endDate":"02-28-2025"}, {"startDate":"04-11-2025","endDate":"04-14-2025"}]}

 ### 2. Unlist an item (POST)